-- a.
-Short-notice deployment; - b.
-Military events and related activities; - c.
-Childcare and school activities of the service member's child; - d.
-Financial and legal arrangements for the service member; - e.
-Counseling; - f.
-Rest and recuperation of the service member; - g.
-Attending to certain post-deployment activities, including attending arrival ceremonies, reintegration briefings and events, and other official ceremonies or programs sponsored by the military for a period of 90 days following the termination of the covered military member's active duty status, and addressing issues arising from the death of a covered military member; or - h.
+- Short-notice deployment; - Military events and related activities; - Childcare and school activities of the service member's child; - Financial and legal arrangements for the service member; - Counseling; - Rest and recuperation of the service member; f. - Attending to certain post-deployment activities, including attending arrival ceremonies, reintegration briefings and events, and other official ceremonies or programs sponsored by the military for a period of 90 days following the termination of the covered military member's active duty status, and addressing issues arising from the death of a covered military member; or - h.
 Additional activities that the employer and employee shall agree qualify as an exigency and agree to both the timing and duration of such leave.